nj1a/readable/README.md

 ## Future

 CI and coverage have been set up and can be actually worked on if time permits.
+Also, the error handling seems a bit complicated so the implementation of error related components has been temporarily given up.